How to cut feed costs with fodder

 You can also join the Facebook group “Fodder” for all your troubleshooting.
 That Facebook group is the only reason I figured it all out when starting my sprouting operation.

-Now get out there and sprout some fodder, Y’all!
-Also, you can read about cutting your feed costs HERE, too, with a whole new method!
+Now get out there and sprout some fodder, y’all!
+And after that, read about cutting your feed costs HERE, too, with a whole new method of saving money on your homestead!

 am in africa i also have goats